rgw0001/rgw0001.github.io/README.md

 # rgw0001.github.io
-An exposition of my journey into Github Pages and programming alongside AI.
+An exposition of my journey into Github Pages with my professional expereience and some programming alongside AI.
 “# rgw0001.github.io”